Seeing Assistant Go - user manual

 • Object presentation: by default ‘Name, type’.
 The name of the place will be spoken or displayed before its type.
 After switching, the type of the place will be presented before its name.

 • Area radius: by default 1 kilometre.
-This is the radius in which places are displayed in the "Area" function, area data is searched for in the "Search" function and points from the selected database are displayed in the "Databases" list around the user’s current position.
+Specifies the radius for displaying places in the "Area" function.
 The larger this radius, the longer it may take to load the information.
 The radius also affects memory usage: with a radius of 1 kilometre, places from an area of 4 square kilometres are loaded, and with a radius of 5 kilometres, places from an area of 100 square kilometres are loaded.

-• Auto-read first list item: turned off by default.
+• Auto-read first list item: disabled by default.
 When turned on, the app will tell the screen reader to automatically read out the first point on the places list.

-• Default action on tap: "Create route and navigate" by default.
+• Default action on tap: default: "Create route".
 Action for a place in the list of places, available after activating the place.
 Other actions are available as operations of the selected place.

 Advanced settings: Monitoring